Health-lord/FCB-data-analysis-project-1/README.md

 - Power BI was used for data cleaning, transforming and visualization: [**Power BI**](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

 ## Summary
-The factors that promotes the rate of chunning and dissatisfaction amongst Gage tech users include;
+Leveraged AI tools and machine learning algorithms to analyze customer data, identifying key drivers of churn.
+Collaborated with Gage Tech's team to integrate findings into their CRM system, enabling data-driven decision-making.
+This project showcases my expertise in AI-driven data analysis, project management, and collaborative problem-solving.
+From the analysis the major factors that promotes the rate of chunning and dissatisfaction amongst Gage tech users include;
 - Tenure
 - Internet service provider
 - Online Backups